The secret star of every roast dinner, learn how to make perfect roast potatoes, every time.

 Drain off the oil and season with salt.
 Cook for a further 5 mins.

-Top tip for making How to make easy roast potatoes
+Top tips for making perfect roast potatoes

-If you’re looking to make perfectly roasted potatoes you’ll want to make sure your potatoes are dry once they’ve been boiled.
+If you’re looking to make perfectly roasted potatoes, you’ll want to make sure your potatoes are dry once they’ve been boiled.
 Make sure they are drained thoroughly and shake to break the potatoes up slightly.
 Wet potatoes won’t crisp as well.
 You also want to make sure that the oil in the tray is hot before adding your potatoes too.

 If you’re trying to cut calories or looking to be a bit healthier we’d recommend swapping standard oil or goose fat for a healthier option instead.
 Coconut oil, peanut oil and sunflower oil are a good option but olive oil is considered one of the more healthier oils.
-If you’re looking for an all natural choice then roasting potatoes in meat juices is the way forward.
+If you’re looking for an all-natural choice then roasting potatoes in meat juices is the way forward.